Hong Kong and southern China battles widespread flooding from record rains

 On Friday, streets and subway stations were underwater in Hong Kong as officials shut schools and workplaces.

-Weather officials said the downpour which began on Thursday is the biggest to hit the city in nearly 140 years.
+The weather bureau said the downpour which began on Thursday is the biggest to hit the city in nearly 140 years.

 Authorities have had to conduct several rescues, while pictures showed locals wading through flooded streets.

-At least 83 people have been taken to hospital in the past 24 hours due to the wild weather, emergency officials said on Friday morning.
+On Friday, Hong Kong authorities said at least 83 people had been taken to hospital in the past 24 hours due to the wild weather.
 The rain has also triggered landslides- blocking some roads.

+Weather authorities issued a "black" rainstorm signal on Thursday night, a warning triggered by rainfall exceeding 70mm an hour.
+The Hong Kong Observatory later reported an hourly rainfall of 158.1 millimetres, the highest since records began in 1884.

+Videos on social media showed rain coursing through the city, turning streets into raging rivers and people climbing onto cars and other elevated platforms to escape the waters.

 Heavy rain has also drenched southern China, with the city of Shenzhen - across the border from Hong Kong - reporting its biggest rains since records began in 1952.